 - 4. It is Heinz College policy (not the Ph.D. program) that any student with an academic integrity violation is not permitted to serve as a TA for Heinz College courses.
 If a Ph.D. student has an academic integrity violation they may appeal this ban to the Ph.D.
 Program Committee.
 See Section V.A, Protocol in the Event of Academic Integrity Violations, below, for the procedure for an appeal. - 5.
 Any student beyond their first year who obtains through his or her own initiative an externally funded tuition scholarship will receive a stipend award equal to 25% of the tuition award.
 This applies only to funding obtained by the student from organizations external to CMU, not to scholarships awarded to the student from a CMU program, even if that program is funded by an external organization. - 6.
-School will also provide health insurance to students for the first 5 years as long as they are in good standing.
-Financial support usually do not include any university fees; students are responsible for covering these expenses themselves. - 7.
+School will also provide health insurance to students for the first 6 years as long as they are in good standing.
+School will also pay for the following university fees Transportation Fee, Technology Fee, Student Activities Fee. - 7.
 Financial arrangements may differ for students in joint degree programs.